GuttPukrr/GuttPukrr/README.md

 My current hyperfixation is : Murder Drones and Cookie Run Kingdom!
 Check out Cake-Hound Cookie's straw.page!
 (OC) I currently am into playing : The Thing (Remastered), Dandy's World, Adopt Me, Horse Life, Pokemon!

 I am an avid music fan.
 I listen to a ton of industrial punk, new wave, overall alternative music.
-My top favorites are: KMFDM, And One, Oingo Boingo, The Garden, Slayer, MSI and Ashbury Heights!
+My top favorites are: KMFDM, And One, Oingo Boingo, The Garden, Mystery Skulls, Malice Mazir, Slayer, The Smiths, MSI and Ashbury Heights!

 gregor's my housewife btw ♥ life so full of bug guy 🚬🪲